Czech language: Geographic distribution

-United States
+Czech language being used in foreign areas

 Praha, Texas (Note the absence of diacritics.
 In standard Czech, it would be Vítáme Vás […] Matička Praha.)

 Immigration of Czechs from Europe to the United States occurred primarily from 1848 to 1914.
 Czech is a Less Commonly Taught Language in U.S. schools, and is taught at Czech heritage centers.
 Large communities of Czech Americans live in the states of Texas, Nebraska and Wisconsin.
-In the 2000 United States census, Czech was reported as the most common language spoken at home (besides English) in Valley, Butler and Saunders Counties, Nebraska and Republic County, Kansas.
+In the 2000 United States census, Czech was reported as the most common language spoken at home (including English) in Valley, Butler and Saunders Counties, Nebraska and Republic County, Kansas.
 With the exception of Spanish (the non-English language most commonly spoken at home nationwide), Czech was the most common home language in more than a dozen additional counties in Nebraska, Kansas, Texas, North Dakota and Minnesota.
 As of 2009, 70,500 Americans spoke Czech as their first language (49th place nationwide, after Turkish and before Swedish).